-Patrick McHenry is serving his sixth term in the United States Congress where he represents the citizens of North Carolina’s 10th District.
-Congressman McHenry’s district comprises seven counties in western North Carolina, from the suburbs of Charlotte to Asheville in the Blue Ridge Mountains.
+Patrick McHenry is serving his seventh term in the United States Congress where he represents the citizens of North Carolina’s 10th District.
+Congressman McHenry’s district comprises all or parts of eight counties in western North Carolina, from the suburbs of Charlotte to Asheville in the Blue Ridge Mountains.

-In the 114th Congress, McHenry serves as the Chief Deputy Whip, a position he was selected to by Majority Whip Steve Scalise (LA-01).
+In the 115th Congress, McHenry continues to serve as the Chief Deputy Whip, a position he was selected to by Majority Whip Steve Scalise (LA-01).
 As Chief Deputy Whip, McHenry directly assists Majority Whip Scalise by building consensus for the conservative policy agenda of the House Republican Conference.

-Congressman McHenry is a member of the House Financial Services Committee where he serves as Vice Chairman of the full committee.
-In the 113th Congress, Congressman McHenry served as Chairman of the House Financial Services Committee's Oversight and Investigations Subcommittee.
+Congressman McHenry is a member of the House Financial Services Committee where he serves as Vice Chairman of the full committee, a position that he was first appointed to at the beginning of the 114th Congress by House Financial Services Committee Chairman Jeb Hensarling (TX-05) In the 113th Congress, Congressman McHenry served as Chairman of the House Financial Services Committee's Oversight and Investigations Subcommittee.
 In this role, the Congressman provided oversight of the Federal Reserve, Treasury, the Securities and Exchange Commission, and other federal financial regulators.
 He was previously a member of the House Committee on Oversight and Government Reform.